-It’s increasingly clear that vehicle emissions have a large impact personal and environmental health.
+It’s increasingly clear that vehicle emissions have a large impact on personal and environmental health.
 Enter the electric car–or rather, its PR department.
-Although the electric car (EV) has been around since the 1800s, the past decade has seen a huge surge in both production and support of cars that buzz as well as beep.
+Although the electric car (EV) has been around since the 1800s, the past decade has seen a huge surge in both production and support of cars that buzz as well as a beep.

 This Earth Day, we explore how EVs and current initiatives toward improving vehicle efficiency are driving change to a greener world.

 EV manufacturers could have no better representative than the environmental and government agencies currently pushing for the development of technology focused on reducing carbon dioxide and other toxic chemical emissions from cars.

 GHG emissions have steadily increased over the last twenty-five years, in large part due to the increased demands of travel, urban sprawl, population and economic growth, cheap gas prices (in the 1990s), and limited gains in fuel efficiency research and production.